by Rick Jenkins

 Rees is a big fan of Tillinghast’s, perhaps his favorite architect from the Golden Age era of course design.
 “Tillinghast was one of the first guiding lights in golf course architecture because he did not follow a fixed design concept,” Rees says.
 Macdonald and Raynor, pioneers that they were in American course design, followed patterns and replicated holes all the time, he points out.
 He notes that Tillinghast was one of the first architects to create his own shot values by laying out courses that offer multiple options for playing a hole.
 Some of these features are subtle, especially on the Lower, but that is what makes it a great course.
 And Tillinghast designed Baltusrol for member play as well as championship play, building enough elasticity into the layouts that the courses could be adjusted over time as skills and equipment improved.
 Case in point, the Lower has been lengthened by some 650 yards since inception.

 Rees points to the approach ramps at Baltusrol as a distinct Tillinghast feature.
 The architect invested much care and planning in their design.
 They benefit the less skilled player who can run the ball onto the green and the scratch player trying to get home on the par five holes.
-Most of the four and five pars at Baltusrol employ approach ramps, while most of the three pars are heavily guarded by bunkers in front of and around the greens.
+Most of the 4 and 5 pars at Baltusrol employ approach ramps, while most of the 3 pars are heavily guarded by bunkers in front of and around the greens.
 “Augusta National makes good use of approach ramps, too, so players can manufacture shots from the rough and the trees,” notes Rees.

 Trees are an important feature for a golf course as well, according to Rees, except for links-style courses.
 “You can’t design a dogleg without trees,” he says.
 “I like them thinned out, spaced apart, because they can necessitate different types of recovery shots, but we also have to keep an eye on tree lines and canopies so they don’t affect the health of the turf,” he adds.
 “Courses like Augusta National and Pine Valley make very strategic use of trees,” he notes.

 The second Master Plan with Rees Jones was executed between 2007 and 2010 under Green Chairman Vinny Dolan.
-This work focused on the bunkers: deepening them; re-positioning many of them, both for the drive zone and closer to greens; adding several new ones; and restoring the Tillinghast style to several that had lost it over the years, such as the “doughnut” bunkers on Nos.
-5 and 13.
+This work focused on the bunkers: deepening them; re-positioning many of them, both for the drive zone and closer to greens; adding several new ones; and restoring the Tillinghast style to several that had lost it over the years, such as the “doughnut” bunkers on holes five and 13.
 But the work on the Lower also produced several updates that have enhanced the strategic value of the course, such as the shifting of the creek closer to the fairway on No. 10 and the widening of the creek/pond on the left side of No. 18.

 Rees’ work at Baltusrol has respected the Tillinghast legacy.
 No hole routings have been changed, no holes have been re-designed.
-Only minor adjustments have been made to several greens, such as the back right expansions on Nos.
-5 and 15 recently (outside of the changes made to the fourth and seventh greens by RTJ in the early 1950s, Baltusrol’s Tillinghast greens are intact).
+Only minor adjustments have been made to several greens, such as the back right expansions on holes five and 15 recently (outside of the changes made to the fourth and seventh greens by RTJ in the early 1950s, Baltusrol’s Tillinghast greens are intact).
 Changes such as lengthening holes from the tee and re-positioning or adding bunkers are consistent with the elasticity concept which Tillinghast professed and designed into Baltusrol.
 As the architect said, “We must endeavor to make modern courses as elastic as possible, and when we are forced to lengthen out it is far more economical to build new teeing grounds and hazards than to construct new putting greens.”
 The Tillinghast shot values that come from the different ways holes can be played have been preserved as the game has advanced.

 Rees also admires Baltusrol’s conditioning.
 “Mark Kuhns’ efficient irrigation system can keep the fairways firm and the rough lush,” he says.
 “Baltusrol has a lot of flexibility with its rough, and varying the height, which is another great feature for championships,” he adds.
 “And it was astounding what Mark was able to accomplish with the conditioning in 2005 in all that heat.”